JeffersonGibin/iWantMusic/README.md

 ![](https://github.com/JeffersonGibin/iwantmusic/workflows/iWantMusic/badge.svg)
 ![npm version](https://img.shields.io/npm/v/npm?label=npm%20version)

-> All real description of test can find is here -> [Description Oficial of iFood](https://github.com/ifood/ifood-backend-advanced-test)

-## Introdução

-The project was developed to participate in the selection process at iFood, these projects micro-service RESTful requests receiving as parameter name of city or coordinates and returns a playlist suggestion according to the current temperature.
+The project was developed to participate in the selection process at iFood, you can find more details [here](https://github.com/ifood/ifood-backend-advanced-test).

 ## Simple Steps to Start Project
 1. Clone the repository **`iwantmusic`**.